maixnor/wu-quartz/content/semester 3/Strategic Situations.md

 # Definition Strategy
 > - strategy = information + reaction
 > - complete plan of action
-- in business: a plan to achieve and organizations goals and objectives from which - ideally - each #todo complete
+- in business: a plan to achieve an organizations goals and objectives from which - ideally - each person can derive their own smaller goals
 - strategy is a complete plan of action for a game
 	- simple with rock/paper/scissors
 	- harder with chess